mholzmann/1920-2ahitm-syt/13 express/README.md

 ```bash
 npx ngrok http 3000
 ```

 ![img](./images/ngrok.png)

 ### Install ngrok globally

-If you often use ngrok you can install it globally:
+If you often use ngrok you should install it globally:

 ```bash
 npm install ngrok -g